Modern Malaysian highway at sunset

 Crossing to Penang

-Crossing one of Asia's longest bridges to reach Georgetown.
+Cross one of the longest bridges in Asia to reach Georgetown.
 An intense urban and cultural experience.

 Do not move the vehicle unless it poses an immediate danger.
-Take detailed photos of the damage and license plates.
-Contact the police immediately at 999.
+Take detailed photos of the damage and the number plates.
+Contact the police immediately on 999.

-For any dispute, feel free to consult our resources on law and justice for expatriates.
+For any dispute, feel free to consult our resources on law and justice for expats.

-If you lose your French license in Malaysia, you must make a report at the nearest police station (Balai Polis), then contact the French Embassy.
+If you lose your driving licence in Malaysia, you must file a report at the nearest police station (Balai Polis), then contact your embassy.

 Emergency Contact: